-An online survey of doctors finds an overall physician burnout rate of 44 percent, with 15 percent saying they experienced colloquial or clinical forms of depression.
-Two new entries in the top six specialties with the highest rates of burnout compared with last year’s edition of the survey provide medical students and residents with new insight into their future careers.
+An online survey of doctors finds an overall physician burnout rate of 42%, which is down from 46% five years ago.
+Three new entries in the top six specialties with the highest rates of burnout compared with last year’s edition of the survey provide medical students and residents with new insight into their future careers.

-More than 15,000 physicians from 29 specialties responded to the survey—conducted by the Medscape news website and called the “National Physician Burnout, Depression & Suicide Report 2019.”
+More than 15,000 physicians from 29 specialties responded to the survey conducted by the Medscape news website.
 The survey asked about the prevalence of physician burnout factors and how they affect doctors’ lives.
-This year, while not at the top, plastic surgery saw the biggest increase in physician burnout, climbing from 23 percent to 36 percent.
+This year, nephrology saw the biggest increase in physician burnout, climbing from 32% to 49%.

-In the Medscape survey, last year, critical care, neurology, family medicine, obstetrics and gynecology, internal medicine and emergency medicine topped the list.
-However, this year the highest percentage of physician burnout occurred among these medical specialties:
+In the Medscape survey, the highest percentage of physician burnout occurred among these medical specialties:

 The lowest rates of burnout were reported by physicians in these medical specialties:

 - Orthopedics: 34%.

 - General surgery: 35%.

 Dig deeper on physician burnout

 Physician burnout affects all specialties and practice settings, but beyond medical specialty there are other drivers behind the phenomenon.

 - Are you working too many hours, or taking work home with you?
 Answering yes to these questions—or several others related to your work environment or demographic profile—increases the odds that you are a physician experiencing symptoms of burnout.